nnijat/checkpoint-backend-1/README.md

+### Summary
+Your company's front end team has completed a business dashboard requested by management.
+You need to build the data server that will provide the front end client with the data it needs to show.

 ### Setup
-* Fork, Clone, npm install, npm start
+* Fork, Clone, npm install
-* npm start will bring up the web page, it will not start the server
 * You will need a database setup either locally or in the cloud
-* you need to start the server manually
+* remember to start your server
 * Use postman to test your server, don't rely on the web page which is just for show.

-### Summary
-Your company's front end team has completed a business dashboard requested by management.
-You need to build the data server that will provide the front end client with the data it needs to show.

 ### Create a server
 * npm install express and body-parser
 * server/index.js
-* listen on port 3001
 * connect to your database
+* serve static files from the public folder

 ### Routes
 * create get routes.